agporto/BioEncoder/README.md

 ````

 2\.
 Download example dataset from the data repo: [https://zenodo.org/records/10909614/files/BioEncoder-data.zip](https://zenodo.org/records/10909614/files/BioEncoder-data.zip?download=1&preview=1).
 This archive contains the images and configuration files needed for step 3/4, as well as the final model checkpoints and a script to reproduce the results and figures presented in the paper.
-To play around with theinteractive figures and the model explorer you can also skip the training / SWA steps.
+To play around with the interactive figures and the model explorer you can also skip the training / SWA steps.

 3\.
 Start interactive session (e.g., in Spyder or VS code) and run the following commands one by one: